traas-stack/altershield-monitorCheck/README.md

-# altershield-monitorCheck
+# altershield-monitorCheck Quick Start
-This is a service used for anomaly validation of monitoring data.
+Please refer to the Chinese version of the README_CN.md first